SimonFairbairn/VTATankerView/readme.md

 Simply set `self.imageTanker.shouldRespondToSwipe = YES` and it takes care of the rest.

-I've included a grabber image, but you can use your own (just make sure it's called "grabber.png" and that it's no more than 20px high).
+I've included a grabber image which you're free to use or you can use your own (just make sure it's called "grabber.png" or "grabber@2x.png" and that it's no more than 20 points [20px or 40px] high).

 ![Swipe view][3]